Victorian Asbestos Eradication Agency

 Download the PDF version:

-Medical and government experts have confirmed that removing asbestos is the most effective way to deal with asbestos risk, including the risk of asbestos related disease.
+Medical and government experts have confirmed that removing asbestos is the most effective way to deal with asbestos risk, including the risk of asbestos-related disease.

-1 ASEA, National Asbestos Profile for Australia, Nov 17, p.16 - https://www.asbestossafety.gov.au/sites/default/files/documents/2017-12…External Link - accessed 27.7.22 The website www.asbestosawareness.com.auExternal Link includes a comprehensive database of commonly used ACMs in Australia, mostly found in buildings.
+1 ASEA, National Asbestos Profile for Australia, Nov 17, p.16 - https://www.asbestossafety.gov.au/sites/default/files/documents/2017-12… - accessed 27.7.22 The website www.asbestosawareness.com.au includes a comprehensive database of commonly used ACMs in Australia, mostly found in buildings.

-2 https://www.asbestossafety.gov.au/sites/default/files/documents/2018-01…External Link - p-6.-8.
+2 https://www.asbestossafety.gov.au/sites/default/files/documents/2018-01… - p-6.-8.

 3 Prof Anna Nowak, Director UWA’s National Research Centre for Asbestos Related Diseases, quoted in West Australian, 18 Nov 2018, p.16 “Push for asbestos removal payment”, Pheobe Warne.